Spain's pace of coronavirus deaths slows again

-However, Sanchez opened the door to easing some restrictions, such as keeping all non-essential workers at home, after Easter, even though shops and restaurants will stay shut.
-Monday's data showed total cases in Spain up to 135,032, the highest in Europe and second in the world after the United States.
+However, he opened the door to easing some restrictions, such as keeping all non-essential workers at home, after Easter.
+Monday's data showed Spain's total cases up to 135,032, the highest in Europe and second in the world after the United States.

-However, in another positive sign, checkpoints were lifted on Monday in Igualada and three other hard-hit towns in the northeastern Catalonia region, where there have been more than 100 deaths, the health ministry said.
+However, in another positive sign, checkpoints were lifted in Igualada and three other hard-hit towns in the northeastern Catalonia region, where there have been more than 100 deaths, the health ministry said.
+Sierra said more than 40,000 Spaniards had been discharged from hospital.
+Some 19,400 health workers had caught the disease, with the majority of them going into self-isolation at home and about 20 percent now better, she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)